 Welcome to the United States!
 However, although you arrived at the airport, Customs and Border Protection has denied you entry into the country.

-The following are the most common reasons for entry denial:
+According to the Department of Homeland Security, the following are the most common reasons for entry denial:

 Upon denial, the most important thing to do is stay calm and composed.
 Not only will arguing get you nowhere, it will further harm your case.

 When you receive the bad news, follow these steps prior to taking any action:

 - Be patient – Try to avoid having your record officially entered as denied entry and ask for more time to handle the situation.

 - Ask questions – Determine the reason why you are being denied entry into the country.
 If your CBP officers are being disrespectful, remain calm and continue to seek answers.

 - Record the responses – Whether you use a camera or audio recorder on your phone or use a pen and paper, document each the responses to each of your questions.